-Hillslope processes
+A2 Hillslope processes

-We illustrate the impact of different hillslope process models on simulated landscape evolution, using a 30 m resolution DEM of the Big Tujunga region in California as an example (Fig A2).
-TTLEM allows to simulate hillslope processes assuming (non)-linear slope dependent diffusion with the consideration of a threshold hillslope.
+We illustrate the impact of different hillslope process models on simulated landscape evolution using a 30 m resolution DEM of the Big Tujunga region in California as an example (Fig. A2).
+TTLEM allows the simulation of hillslope processes assuming (non)-linear slope-dependent diffusion with the consideration of a threshold hillslope.
 Figure A2 illustrates how different hillslope process algorithms affect the evolution of hillslopes in the Big Tujunga region, California (Fig. A2a).
-We assume no tectonic displacement and use standard parameter values for river incision and hillslope diffusion (Table 1) and a threshold slope (S_c) of 1.2 (m/m) when applicable (Fig. A2b).
+We assume no tectonic displacement and use standard parameter values for river incision and hillslope diffusion (Table 1) and a threshold slope (S_c) of 1.2 (m m-1) when applicable (Fig. A2b).
 We illustrate model results after 500 ky in Fig. 2c-d using the current topography as the starting condition.
 Linear diffusion (Eq.
-(4)) is not capable to keep up with river incision, which results in strongly oversteepened hillslopes near the river channels (Fig. A2c and 1g).
-While higher values for the diffusion coefficient D will eliminate this problem (e.g. Braun and Sambridge, 1997) they are incompatible with experimental findings (Roering et al., 1999) and will restrict hillslopes to convex upward shapes.
-The use of non-linear diffusion in combination with a threshold slope results in hillslopes similar to those simulated with linear diffusion in combination with a threshold slope.
-However, for a similar value of D, hilltops become more smoothed assuming non-linear diffusion as sediment fluxes due to diffusive processes now reach higher values when hillslopes approach the threshold slope.
+4) is not capable of keeping up with river incision, which results in strongly oversteepened hillslopes near the river channels (Fig. A2).
+While higher values for the diffusion coefficient D will eliminate this problem (e.g., Braun and Sambridge, 1997), resulting hillslopes are incompatible with experimental findings (Roering et al., 1999) and will restrict hillslopes to convex upward shapes.
+The use of nonlinear diffusion in combination with a threshold slope results in hillslopes similar to those simulated with linear diffusion in combination with a threshold slope.
+However, for a similar value of D, hilltops become more smoothed assuming nonlinear diffusion because sediment fluxes due to diffusive processes now reach higher values when hillslopes approach the threshold slope.